nelequadvlieg/6295223-sands-python/README.md

 ## Quick start
 bash

 pip install numpy matplotlib

-python script.py
+'''python script.py'''

 pytest

 ## How to Run
-To run the project, ensure you have Python installed along with the required libraries (numpy, matplotlib, scipy).
+To run the project, ensure you have Python installed along with the required libraries (numpy, matplotlib).
 The repository contains multiple Python files:

 One file defines all the signal functions.